SonarSource/sonar-scanner-npm/README.md

 _Prerequisite: you've installed the package globally._

 If you want to run an analysis without having to configure anything in the first place, simply run the `sonar-scanner` command.
-The following example assumes that you have installed SonarQube locally:
+The following example assumes that you have installed SonarQube Server locally:

 ```
 cd my-project